 In simple terms, it’s when the income and tax benefits generated by these unique properties exceed the cost of ownership.

-With Cashflow Positive properties you receive higher rental yields, plus you still claim tax deductions for expenses such as interest payments, council rates, water charges, repairs, maintenance, building insurance, landlord insurance and management fees.
+With Cashflow Positive properties you receive higher rental yields, plus you can claim tax deductions for expenses incurred, such as interest payments, council rates, repairs, maintenance, building insurance, landlord insurance and management fees.

-You can also claim depreciation on fixtures & fittings and the construction cost of the property.
+You can also claim depreciation on plant, equipment and capital works.
 If you buy a new property, these valuable depreciation benefits could average over $8,000 every year for the next 40 years!

-In reality, Cashflow Positive properties cost nothing to own and generate an after-tax return of thousands of dollars each year for most investors.
+In reality, Cashflow Positive properties cost nothing to own and generate an after-tax return of thousands of dollars every year for most investors.